tualatin/tailforwindows/Readme!.txt

 ﻿.NET 4.x required!
 Source: git@github.com:tualatin/tailforwindows.git
 Known issues: https://github.com/tualatin/tailforwindows/issues
-If there are problems, TailForWindows creates a error logfile in the directory.
-Please send me this error file bevore restart TfW, because the program deletes the error log file when it is started
+If there are problems, Tail4Windows creates log files in folder 'logs'.
+You can send me the log file from the day where the error occurred.
+I will investigate it and fix it as soon as possible.

 Changelog:
 v1.x.x